tarantool/doc/doc/book/box/atomic/thread_model.rst

 The transaction processor thread executes all computer instructions up to a yield signal, and then switches to execute the instructions of another fiber.

-Yields must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
+`Yields <app-yields>` must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
 There are two types of these yields:

-*   **implicit yields**: caused by any data change operation or network access and any statement passing through the Tarantool client.

-*   **explicit yields**: can (and should) be added as :ref:`"yield" <fiber-yield>` statements to prevent hogging in a Lua function.
-This is called **cooperative multitasking**.

 ..  _thread_model-example: